🎉 Our paper on parametric and predictive uncertainty quantification in the E3SM Land Model has been published in JAMES!

 Beijing Normal University

-Prior to joining UIUC, I did my postdoc at Brookhaven National Laboratory, where my work spanned the Environmental and Climate Sciences Department and the Computer Science Initiative.
-This experience provided me with a unique perspective at the intersection of climate science and computational methodologies.
+Prior to joining UIUC, I was a postdoctoral researcher at Brookhaven National Laboratory, where I worked across the Environmental Science and Technologies Department and the Computing and Data Sciences.
+This experience strengthened my interdisciplinary perspective at the interface of climate science, applied mathematics, and computational methodologies.

-I envision my research to contribute to both scientific understanding and practical solutions for pressing climate and environmental challenges.
-My focus lies particularly in terrestrial ecosystems, air quality, climate variability, and improving climate model predictability.
-By leveraging my interdisciplinary expertise, I aim to unravel the complexities of Earth system and climate modeling, offering insights that enhance scientific knowledge and inform nature-based solutions for mitigating global climate challenges, particularly in the agricultural domain.
+I envision my research contributing to both scientific understanding and practical solutions to pressing climate and environmental challenges.
+My focus lies particularly in air quality, climate variability, terrestrial ecosystems, and improving climate model predictability.
+By leveraging my interdisciplinary expertise, I aim to unravel the complexities of Earth system and climate modeling, offering insights that enhance scientific knowledge and inform nature-based solutions for mitigating global climate challenges.

 Link to my Google Scholar page